luczod/Data-Structures-typescript/src/Heaps/readme.md

   We can use the same code used with MinHeap to test MaxHeap.
 The difference is that the larger value will be at the root of the heap, not the smaller value

+- **Heapify**
+  The heapify function has the same code as the siftDown method created earlier in this chapter.
+The difference is that we also pass as parameters the heap itself, its size and the comparison function we want to use.

+- **Heapshort**
+  The heap sort algorithm is not a stable sorting algorithm, that is, if the array is already sorted, it is possible that the values may end in a different order.